solar-ml/aws-emr-msk/README.md

 | Job Metrics | Provides insights into job performance and efficiency | Running Jobs | Success Jobs | Failed Jobs | Cancelled Jobs |
 | Job Runs | Aggregate view and point in time counters of job states for your application per minute | Pending jobs counter | Running jobs counter | Failed jobs counter |

-## Transition to a streaming application
+## Transition to a Streaming Application

 This workflow can also be reused in the future for applications that require SCADA system data processing and fault detection analysis of solar operation on a continuous basis.
 To convert this pipeline into a near real-time streaming application, we rely on Spark Structured Streaming.